AMReX-Astro/Castro/docs_new/source/CastroGravity.rst

--  The old-time gravity on the coarse level is defined based on this composite solve, but we also do a level solve on the coarse level, and use it to determine the difference between the composite solve and the level solve, and store that in a .
+-  The old-time gravity on the coarse level is defined based on this composite solve, but we also do a level solve on the coarse level, and use it to determine the difference between the composite solve and the level solve, and store that in a MultiFab.

 -  After the hydro advance on the coarse level, we do another level solve, and use the (level solve :math:`-` compositive solve) as a lagged